About Tim KE0LMX

 I host an Xreflector in AWS (Amazon Web Services).
 The installation and configuration was fairly straight forward if your are comfortable with Linux based operating systems.
 The URL of the dashboard is xrf858.ke0lmx.net.
 I chose 858 because Minnesota became a state in 1858, and my intent is to provide a reflector for repeaters and stations in Minnesota, but anyone anywhere is also welcome to use it.

 At home I was using my HT and a mag mount antenna on a cookie sheet for quite a while, but quickly became frustrated with the limitations of that antenna setup.
 Once the weather got warm enough to work in the attic (I live under an HOA) and install a better antenna I put up a j-pole made out of 1/2" copper pipe.
 What a difference!
 I could hear and reach repeaters that used to be impossible.
 Because of that I wanted something better than an HT to see what a bit more power and better receiver might do for me.
-I picked up a Yaesu FTM-400XDR so that I could also have Fusion, and since the HF rig I will eventually buy (an Icom 7300) doesn't have VHF/UHF.
+I picked up a Yaesu FTM-400XDR so that I could also have Fusion.
 I also picked up an MD-380 so I could also get on DMR.
 So far I have been greatly enjoying the versatility of having FM and three modes of digital available to me.
 My HF radio is an Icom IC-7300, and what a great radio it is.
 The first thing I experimented with was FT8.
 Even with a compromise antenna setup I have been able to make quite a few contacts.

 I would like to thank the following people (in no particular order) for their contributions to the content of this site.